inatic/freecad-truss/README.md

     return objects
 ```

-# GENERATING TOOLPATHS
+# PATHADAPTIVE TOOLPATH

-The `Path` workbench will take care of generating toolpaths that can be run on a CNC machine.
-A big advantage of the `Path` workbench, for us at least, is that it was mainly written in Python.
-This makes it quite straightforward to examine how things work and create customizations.

-The `PathAdaptive` script is used for creating toolpaths, but it will be somewhat simplified as I don't understand all the ins and outs of the `Path` workbench yet.
-Instead of getting information like heights and sizes from model and stock shapes, in this context we can directly assign such properties.
-The `Adaptive2D` class of `libarea`, which generates 2D toolpaths for the `PathAdaptive` script, accepts `Base` and `Stock` shapes as a list of 2D coordinates.
-Our custom `PathAdaptive` script will generate these lists from faces defined as properties on the feature objects (e.g. `Mortise`).
-It is my understanding that the `Adaptive2D` class can deal with multiple faces (or regions) for both `Base` and `Stock`, though I haven't tested this and it's not needed here.
-Once toolpaths are generated at the origin, they are moved and rotated to the appropriate destination based on the `Placement` matrix of the related feature.
-This functionality still needs to be added, will start from the GCode and be kept in a separate module.

-The operation furthermore has a number of properties like `Side` and `OperationType` that are passed to the `Adaptive2d` method of the `libarea` library.
-Then, `AdaptiveInputState` and `AdaptiveOutputState` properties are there for debugging.
-The rest of the properties are used for generating GCode, namely those that should normally be on the toolcontroller, as well as heights and clearances, which are typically defined on the `PathOp` object from which all Path operation inherit.
-For the sake of simplicity they are currently also contained in this custom `PathAdaptive` script.
+The `Path` workbench takes care of generating toolpaths for controlling a CNC machine.
+It comes with a `PathAdaptive` script that creates adaptive toolpaths, and in what follows a simplified version of this script is created.
+The script uses the `Adaptive2D` class of the `libarea` library to generate 2D toolpaths.
+This class accepts 2D coordinate lists for both the feature that is cut (`Base`) and for the stock from which it is cut (`Stock`).
+These are generated based on the `MortiseFace` and `StockFace` attributes of the `Mortise` object.
+In my understanding the `Adaptive2D` class can deal with multiple faces (or regions) for both `Base` and `Stock`, but only one is needed here.
+Toolpaths are generated at the origin and oriented along the Z-axis, after which they are positioned and oriented using the `Placement` attribute of Mortise object.
+The `PathAdaptive` operation furthermore defines a number of properties like `Side` and `OperationType` that are passed to the `Adaptive2d` class.
+The `AdaptiveInputState` and `AdaptiveOutputState` contain the inputs and outputs of the `Adaptive2d` class and are usefull for debugging.
+A toolcontroller and a number of heights are also added to the object, they are used for generation of toolpath and GCode.

 ``` PathAdaptive.py
 class PathAdaptive():